aws-samples/aws-modernization-with-dynatrace/content/40_lab_2/30_install_application.md

 ### 💥 **TECHNICAL NOTES**

 * The `DT_CUSTOM_PROPS` is a special Dynatrace feature, that the OneAgent will automatically recognize and make Dynatrace tags for the process.
-You can read more details in the [Dynatrace documentation](https://www.dynatrace.com/support/help/shortlink/process-group-properties#anchor_variables)
+You can read more details in the <a href="https://www.dynatrace.com/support/help/shortlink/process-group-properties#anchor_variables" target="_blank">Dynatrace documentation</a>

-* Read more details on how Dynatrace identifies labels and tags Kubernetes in the [Dynatrace documentation](https://www.dynatrace.com/support/help/technology-support/container-platforms/kubernetes/other-deployments-and-configurations/leverage-tags-defined-in-kubernetes-deployments/)
+* Read more details on how Dynatrace identifies labels and tags Kubernetes in the <a href="https://www.dynatrace.com/support/help/technology-support/container-platforms/kubernetes/other-deployments-and-configurations/leverage-tags-defined-in-kubernetes-deployments" target="_blank">Dynatrace documentation</a>

 ## Run the script to deploy the sample application